Newhouse, Herrera Beutler maintain leads over Trump-backed challengers in new vote counts

 Both Herrera Beutler and Newhouse benefitted from a massive deluge of PAC spending as well as the crowded field of GOP challengers feuding among themselves and splitting the vote in the state’s top-two “jungle” primary.

-In the swing 8th Congressional District, Schrier is easily advancing to the general election with 49% of the vote, while Dunn and Larkin were locked in a tight race for second place.
+Both candidates appeared Wednesday on the podcast of far-right nationalist and former Trump adviser Steve Bannon, where they insisted they still had a path to victory, but nodded along as Bannon claimed the delayed count was evidence of cheating by “corrupt” officials.

+“There is tons of smoke and mirrors in this process,” Kent said to Bannon, noting he had signed onto a lawsuit seeking an audit of the 2020 election.

-As of Wednesday evening, Larkin had 16% of the vote and had extended his election-night lead over Dunn, in third place with 15%.
+In the 8th District race, as of Wednesday evening, Schrier was headed to the general election with 48% of the vote.
+Larkin remained in second place with 17% and widened his election-night lead over Dunn, who stayed in third place with 15%.
+About 2,500 votes separated the two, compared with 970 on election night.

+Dunn, in a text message, said he was “still in it, although admittedly not as confident as I was last night.”
+He was banking on the bulk of the remaining votes coming in from King County.

+In a statement early Wednesday morning, Larkin said he was “humbled” by the results showing him leading Dunn, but noted more votes remained to be counted.
+He said the primary would produce “a strong nominee ready to defeat Kim Schrier.”

 The top two vote recipients in each race will advance to the Nov.
 8 general election.